FAQs & Safety

 Extinguish the flame if it gets too close to the container.
 For a margin of safety, discontinue burning a candle when 1/2 inch of wax remains.
 This can help the jar from cracking or breaking.

-Extinguish a candle if the flame becomes too big, smoky or starts to flicker a lot.
+Extinguish a candle if the flame becomes too big, smoky or

 Let the wax cool down, then trim the wick to 1/8 inch.
 Be sure to check for drafts before relighting.